 Insurance for international students

 You need to review your insurance coverage before arriving in Sweden.
-Depending on your citizenship and how long you will be studying at KI there are different things you need to consider to be fully covered.
+Depending on your citizenship there are different things you need to consider to be fully covered.
 Be sure to read in carefully on what applies to you.

 Insurance during school hours